Recommended Books

 This book is a compilation of selected chapters from Taylor's periodically published series of the same title.

-Serious students of sideshow history should endeavor to get all eight issues.
+Serious students of sideshow history should endeavor to get all nine issues.

 #3 Mannix, Daniel P. Memoirs of a Sword Swallower (1996) V/Search, San Francisco